-Female representation in senior management at the Corporation includes the CFO of SAM, SRLC and SCP, the CCO of SCP, the CCO of SAM, the Chief Investment Officer of SAM, the Chief Talent Officer of the Corporation, the Managing Partner of Sprott Resource Streaming and Royalty, the Chief Marketing Officer of the Corporation and the Head Trader of SAM, representing approximately 27% of senior management.
+Female representation in senior management at the Corporation includes the Chief Controller of the Corporation and CFO of SAM, SRLC, Sprott Resource Streaming and Royalty Corp. ("SRSR") and SCP, the Chief Compliance and Operations Officer of SCP, the Head of Enterprise Risk of the Corporation and CCO of SAM, the Chief Investment Officer of SAM, the Chief Talent Officer and Associate General Counsel of the Corporation, the Managing Partner of SRSR, the Chief Marketing Officer of the Corporation and the Head Trader of SAM, representing approximately 25% of senior management.
 Other senior positions are also occupied by members of visible minorities.